How to apply

 Career change is closer than you think.

-When you study a postgraduate degree in human resources with Curtin, you’ll broaden your understanding in subjects such as HR strategy, planning, attraction and retention of staff, learning and development, pay systems and rewards, performance management, and workplace relations.
+When you study a postgraduate degree in human resources or leadership with Curtin, you’ll broaden your understanding in subjects such as strategy, attraction and retention of staff, learning and development, workplace relations and how to create sustainable solutions to complex business problems.

 Over the past year, our HR students have engaged with organisations such as Deloitte Touche Tohmatsu, Western Australia Police Force, SAP Australia and Politis Group.